lanteignel93/mountain_car/README.md

 # Mountain Car

-This code is an example of working in the Open AI gym environment 'MountainCar-v0' via a DQN network in PyTorch.
+This code is an example of working in the Open AI gym environment 'MountainCar-v0' via a DQN network in Tensorflow.

 ## Motivation